-Stem cells, potential source of cancer-fighting T cellsSeptember 20th, 2011 in Medical research /
+Stem cells, potential source of cancer-fighting T cellsSeptember 20, 2011 in Medicine & Health / Medical research

 Adult stem cells from mice converted to antigen-specific T cells -- the immune cells that fight cancer tumor cells -- show promise in cancer immunotherapy and may lead to a simpler, more efficient way to use the body's immune system to fight cancer, according to Penn State College of Medicine researchers.